 Maddox called Lt.
 Jim Montgomery, the watch commander, to her desk and told him what she had just heard.
 He asked McBride to sit in his office, where the young man began to weep.’

-As devout believers in Jesus, Ann’s parents Andy and Kate Grosmaire felt like Jesus was asking them to forgive Conor, and meet regularly with Conor’s parents.
+As devout believers in Jesus, Ann’s parents Andy and Kate Grosmaire felt like Jesus was asking them to forgive Conor.
 Meanwhile, the State of Florida charged Conor with first degree murder.
-When the state prosecutor met with Andy and Kate, they asked if he could charge Conor with manslaughter so he would get a five year sentence, instead of murder which carried a life sentence.
-Needless to say, the prosecutor was surprised, but he agreed.
-They wound up taking a path called restorative justice:
+When the state prosecutor met with Andy and Kate, he was open to forty years, a life sentence, or even capital punishment.
+After a series of meetings, they eventually asked if he could charge Conor with second degree murder so he would get a twenty year sentence plus probation, instead of first degree murder which in Florida carried a life sentence.
+Remarkably, the Grosmaires continued meeting with Conor in prison, and with the McBrides.
+This was a path called restorative justice:

 ‘Most modern justice systems focus on a crime, a lawbreaker and a punishment.
 But a concept called “restorative justice” considers harm done and strives for agreement from all concerned — the victims, the offender and the community — on making amends.
 And it allows victims, who often feel shut out of the prosecutorial process, a way to be heard and participate.
 In this country, restorative justice takes a number of forms, but perhaps the most prominent is restorative-justice diversion.
 There are not many of these programs — a few exist on the margins of the justice system in communities like Baltimore, Minneapolis and Oakland, Calif. — but, according to a University of Pennsylvania study in 2007, they have been effective at reducing recidivism.
 Typically, a facilitator meets separately with the accused and the victim, and if both are willing to meet face to face without animosity and the offender is deemed willing and able to complete restitution, then the case shifts out of the adversarial legal system and into a parallel restorative-justice process.
 All parties — the offender, victim, facilitator and law enforcement — come together in a forum sometimes called a restorative-community conference.
 Each person speaks, one at a time and without interruption, about the crime and its effects, and the participants come to a consensus about how to repair the harm done.’